Wilson Santamaría: Later political career

 Despite the loss, Santamaría's political prospects soon rebounded as allegations of electoral fraud provoked the collapse of the Evo Morales administration.
 Following the accession of MDS Senator Jeanine Áñez to the presidency, Santamaría was appointed to serve in the Ministry of Government as vice minister of public security.
-His yearlong tenure was exceptionally busy, as he oversaw efforts to maintain public security amid continued social unrest, attempts by the transitional government to detain and prosecute former ruling party officials, and, later, state enforcement of quarantine measures amid the COVID-19 pandemic—as well as routine work to crack down on crime and delinquency.
+His yearlong tenure was exceptionally busy, as he oversaw efforts to maintain public security amid continued social unrest, efforts by the transitional government to detain and prosecute former ruling party officials, and, later, state enforcement of quarantine measures amid the COVID-19 pandemic—as well as routine work to crack down on crime and delinquency.

 Right-hand to Minister Arturo Murillo, Santamaría assumed office as acting minister of government following Murillo's censure and removal by the Legislative Assembly.
 Despite initial expectations that he would remain in the position for the duration of the transition, Santamaría ultimately held the post for just one day, as Áñez soon reversed course and reappointed Murillo.
 As the transitional government's work drew to a close, Santamaría submitted his resignation on 5 November, leaving office a few days before the formal transition of power.

 With his vice-ministerial tenure concluded, Santamaría returned to electoral politics, participating in the launch of Rafael Quispe's 2021 gubernatorial bid.
 For the accompanying municipal election, Santamaría was considered as a possible La Paz mayoral candidate on behalf of Somos Pueblo.
 He came close to receiving the nomination, appearing on Quispe's shortlist of potential candidates, alongside Eduardo León and Iván Arias, who ultimately won the nomination and, later, the mayoralty.
 Blocked out of contesting the mayoralty himself, Santamaría instead accompanied Quispe in the gubernatorial race, seeking a seat in the La Paz Departmental Legislative Assembly.
 Although Somos Pueblo's not-insignificant third-place finish did net it representation in the legislature, Santamaría's bottom-of-the-list placement on the party's electoral slate meant that he was not among those elected.